 The conclusion summarises the strengths, weaknesses, opportunities and threats and offers a specific action plan to remedy weaknesses and to develop strengths further.
+Particular attention should be given to the management of research and use of research results.

 A useful conclusion has the following characteristics: